Nancy Grace

 Nancy Ann Grace (born October 23, 1959) is an American legal commentator and television journalist.
 She hosted Nancy Grace, a nightly celebrity news and current affairs show on HLN, from 2005 to 2016, and Court TV's Closing Arguments from 1996 to 2007.
-She also co-wrote the book Objection!: How High-Priced Defense Attorneys, Celebrity Defendants, and a 24/7 Media Have Hijacked Our Criminal Justice System.
+She also co-wrote the book Objection!
+How High-Priced Defense Attorneys, Celebrity Defendants, and a 24/7 Media Have Hijacked Our Criminal Justice System.
 Grace was also the arbiter of Swift Justice with Nancy Grace in the syndicated courtroom reality show's first season.

 Grace was formerly a prosecutor in the Atlanta-Fulton County, Georgia District Attorney's office.
 She frequently discusses issues from what she describes as a victims' rights standpoint, with an outspoken style that has brought her both praise and criticism.

 Early life

 Nancy Grace was born in Macon, Georgia, the youngest of three children, to factory worker Elizabeth Grace and Mac Grace, a freight agent for Southern Railway.
 Her older siblings are brother Mac Jr. and sister Ginny.
-The Graces are longtime members of Macon's Liberty United Methodist Church, where Elizabeth plays the organ and Mac Sr. was once a Sunday School teacher.

 Grace graduated from Macon's Windsor Academy in 1977.
 She attended Valdosta State University, and later received a B.A. from Mercer University.
 As a student, Grace was a fan of Shakespearean literature, and intended to become an English professor after graduating from college.
 But after the murder of her fiancé Keith Griffin in a workplace shooting when she was 19, Grace decided to enroll in law school and went on to become a felony prosecutor and a supporter of victims' rights.

 Grace received her Juris Doctor from the Walter F. George School of Law at Mercer, where she was a member of the law review.
 She went on to earn a Master of Laws in constitutional and criminal law from New York University.
+She was awarded an honorary Doctorate of Letters from Jacksonville State University in 2023.
 She has written articles and opinion pieces for legal periodicals, including the American Bar Association Journal.
 She worked as a clerk for a federal court judge and practiced antitrust and consumer protection law with the Federal Trade Commission.
 She taught litigation at the Georgia State University College of Law and business law at GSU's School of Business.
-As of 2006, she is part of Mercer University's board of trustees and adopted a section of the street surrounding the law school.
+She is part of Mercer University's board of trustees and adopted a section of the street surrounding the law school.